-► Next Porsche 911 due in 2019
+► Next Porsche 911 here in late 2018

 911 evolution: the Porsche 992 stays true to its roots

 Unsurprisingly, there's no drastic revolution on the styling front.
 The bonnet has a longer journey to meet the front bumper than the current car, and the tail-light layout is reminiscent of 2015’s Mission E concept, hooded by a much more expansive rear spoiler treatment.
-New door handles to set 911 forums a-chatter, too…
+We can see full-width lights under the disguise, too.

 Check out the pictures below contrasting the new spoiler in both its raised and lowered position.
 The clunky looking high-mounted stop light is most likely a temporary measure on this prototype - expect a neater integration for the finished article.

-What do we know about the 2019 Porsche 911?
+What else do we know about the 2019 Porsche 911?

 Although the current 991 generation received a batch of ‘991.2’ updates in 2015, including a new family of turbocharged engines, it was originally launched back in 2011 – so it’s no longer in its first flush of youth.